-Level I Prerequisites: DEN 102, 106, 107, 108, 109, 110 and 112 with minimum grade of 2.0 and consent required O lecture, O lab, 120 clinical, O other, 120 total contact hours
+Level I Prerequisites: DEN 102, DEN 106, DEN 107, DEN 108, DEN 109, DEN 110, and DEN 112 minimum grade "C"; consent required 0 lecture, 0 lab, 120 clinical, 0 other, 120 total contact hours

 This course is being offered online to provide students throughout the state the opportunity to become eligible to take the Michigan Board of Dentistry Registered Dental Assistant (RDA) exam.
 This course will be offered in an online format for all students.
 Students who are currently employed full time in the office of a licensed dentist will perform clinical activities in that office.
 Students not employed in dentistry will perform all clinical activities in the WCC Dental Clinic facility as well as other community sites, such as the University of Michigan Dental School or other sites provided by the WCC faculty.
 All students are required to perform all course objectives.
 Clinical evaluation will be completed either by the employer dentist, or the WCC clinical instructor, or a supervisor in a clinical site.
 Regardless of the pathway in which the student is enrolled, a WCC faculty will visit each clinical site as required by the Commission on Dental Accreditation of the American Dental Association.
 The student must have a current CPR card from ARC or AHA.
-DEN 130 is replacing DEN 130A & 130B in the Dental curriculum.
+DEN 130A and DEN 130B combined to form DEN 130.